pitr-ch/kvizer/README.md

 ### Typical VM workflow is:

--   clean-fedora16
+-   clean-fedora
     -   snapshots: "clean-installation"
 -   katello-base
-    -   cloned from clean-fedora16 at "clean-installation" snapshot
+    -   cloned from clean-fedora at "clean-installation" snapshot
     -   used as a base for cloning other machines
     -   snapshots: clean-installation, base, update, add-user, install-guest-additions, setup-shared-folders, install-htop, install-packaging, install-katello-nightly, configure-katello, turnoff-services, relax-security, setup-development"
 -   katello-dev[\d]